steadylearner/react-easy-markdown/README.md

 The original code used here was from [react-marked-markdown][react-marked-markdown].

 But the differences are

 1. It solved the problem of showing `null` title.
 2. `prefixAndReplacement` prop is included to help you write shortcuts for `<a>` inside markdown.
-3. The modules used here became funtional compomnents.
+3. The modules used here became funtional components.
 4. LiveMarkdownEditor is removed from the package to reduce package size and refer to [example code][examples] from [Markdown Editor Page][Markdown] at [Steadylearner][Steadylearner] instead if you want a working example.
 5. You can use **API** such as **copy(ToClipBoard)**, **html** and **makrdown**.

 To explain more about `1.`, You can define title in Markdown with a code such as `[Website](https://www.steadylearner.com/ "Website")`.

-But having default value solves the problem of showing **null** title when users forget to define it or when you get data from the other websites that doesn't have title value with `<a>` tag.
+But having default value solves the problem of showing **null** title when users forget to define it or when you get data from the other websites that don't have title value defined with `<a>` tag.

 It will also be convenient to have default values to save your time and space in .md file.

 The original Github repository is archived so this package was made to share the code from the former repository with some improvements.

-The name of package became "react-easy-md" for the NPM Package didn't allow "react-easy -markdown" for similarity.
+The name of package became "react-easy-md" for the NPM Package didn't allow "react-easy-markdown" for similarity.

 (You may think that React Easy Mardkdown refer to `react-easy-md` in this documentation.)